 Outside a dog, a book is man's best friend.
 Inside a dog, it's too dark to read.

 A simple, but surprisingly effective strategy for improving student writing is having them read their words aloud.
-This technique is so effective that asking students to read their work out loud is a standard part of most sessions at the UWC.
+This technique is so effective that it is a standard part of most sessions at the UWC.
 While students are often surprised by the request, most quickly come to realize the value of giving voice to their words.
 Why does reading aloud improve writing?

 - Reading aloud gives students a chance to hear the sound of their words.
 That may seem simple, but it’s significant.
 Good writing flows.
 It has a compelling rhythm.
 Students often fail to understand that—until they hear themselves speaking aloud the words they’ve put on the page.